Web Development

 Here’s a simple 5-step guide to help you understand the Web App Development process without getting too technical:

 This document serves as your roadmap before you begin development or hire a web applications developer.
 Include both a concept overview and a technical outline.
-In the concept section, explain what you want to accomplish with your app.
-In the technical section, list the languages you plan to use and the features you want in your app.
-Also, be sure to include the target launch month and year, the budget you’ve set aside for development, and the time you can commit to managing this project.
+Describe the goals you have for your app in the concept section.
+List the languages you want to use and the features you would like to see in your app in the technical area.
+Also, don’t forget to indicate the desired launch month and year, the development budget, and the amount of time you can commit to project management.

 This is one of the more challenging parts of your web app development project.
 By now, you should have a clear idea of the languages and technologies you’ll use.
 To sum up, you need a JavaScript developer to handle both the front-end and back-end of your web app.
 If you’d rather have two separate developers, it’s a good idea to also bring in a Node.js specialist.